 (e) Aggregating requests for purposes of assessing costs.
 (1) Where a disclosure officer reasonably believes that a requester or a group of requesters acting together is attempting to divide a request into a series of requests for the purpose of avoiding fees, the disclosure officer may aggregate those requests and charge accordingly.

 (2) Disclosure officers may presume that multiple requests of this type made within a 30-day period have been submitted in order to avoid fees.
 Where requests are separated by a longer period, disclosure officers will aggregate them only where a solid basis exists for determining that aggregation is warranted under all of the circumstances involved.
 Multiple requests involving unrelated matters will not be aggregated.

-(ii) For attestation under the seal of the Department, each $10.00.
+(ii) For attestation under the seal of the Department, $10.00 each attestation under seal.

 (2) Authority and form for attestation under seal.
 Authority is hereby given to any officer or officers of the Department of Labor designated as authentication officer or officers of the Department to sign and issue attestations under the seal of the Department of Labor.